HKS-HNS/Arduino-Terminal/README.md

 # Arduino-Terminal
-This is a Software for a server and for a Wio Terminal to become the ram and usage from the server.
+This is a Software for a server and for a Wio Terminal to become the ram and CPU usage from the server.

 ## Features from the Server:

-- Set the program from where you want to have the ram or usage
+- Set the program from where you want to have the ram or CPU usage
    - per process id
    - to start a process
 - Set the port